 To secure and register your brand name it must be unique, not too similar to another registered name in Pennsylvania, and shouldn’t contain any restricted wording.
 To check, conduct a Business Entity Search through the Sec. of State, and if there are potential trademark issues conduct another quick search using the TESS System through the U.S. Patent Office.

 Keep in mind your brand name should contain the words ‘Corporation,’ ‘Company,’ ‘Incorporated,’ or ‘Limited.”
 Abbreviations for these words are also acceptable.
 If needed, you can file a Name Reservation form (DSCB:15-208) at the Pennsylvania Dept. of State that’s good for 120 days.

 A Pennsylvania Registered Agent acts on your half to officially receive and help process important documentation like state filings, tax forms, legal notices and so on.
 They must be a resident of the state or a corporation, either domestic or foreign, with a physical street address, authorized by the Sec. of State.

 You can hire an outside professional service and expect to pay up to $160/year, or get a certified agent free of charge when you incorporate with IncFile or CorpNet.
 They handle this along with much more depending on your startup package.

-To officially make your business a Corporation, you need to file the Articles of Incorporation to the Secretary of State of Pennsylvania.
-When filing a Corporation in Pennsylvania, note that you need the following information:
+The next step is to file Articles of Incorporation with the Secretary of State of Pennsylvania.
+When filing a corporation in Pennsylvania, note that you need the following information:

 Filing fee: $50